 Maybe you even get giddy at the idea of finding that “perfect” recipe to make for your family.
 You know, the one that will put a smile on your hubby’s face after a long day of work, or make your favorite little one jump up and down for joy.

 But then you remember…you can’t cook.
 Or bake for that matter.
 And well, then the anxiety kicks in.
 In fact, if you're like me, you are a major mess in the kitchen.

 I grew up thinking toast was supposed to be black.
 That it’s normal to start fires in the kitchen.
-And when your mom says put the chicken in the oven at 350…you put the chicken in the oven at exactly 3:50 pm. *what can I say, I’m blond!*
+And when your mom says "put the chicken in the oven at 350," you put the chicken in the oven at exactly 3:50 pm. *what can I say, I’m a true blond!*

-So after some seriously epic cooking failures lately…like brick brownies, soupy cookies and hairy bread…you can imagine my delight and surprise, when I created this marvelous little thing called “Peanut Butter & Zucchini Brownies.”
+So after some seriously epic cooking failures lately, like brick brownies, soupy cookies and hairy bread (for real!) you can imagine my delight and surprise when I created this marvelous little thing called “Peanut Butter & Zucchini Brownies.”

-The original recipe calls for almond butter…which is really expensive.
-And it’s impossible to find almonds that are gluten free, unless you want to pay $30 or more a pound.
-Since I don’t have a money tree in my backyard, that wasn't an option.
+The original recipe calls for almond butter, which is really expensive.
+And since almonds are also expensive to grind up and I don’t have a money tree in my backyard, that wasn't an option.
 Plus, organic peanut butter is actually healthier and sweeter than almond butter!

 I knew they were a hit when I took them to the radio station and Terri 'The Recipe Lady' (check out her recipes, they are all yummy) went gaga over them!
 She's even featuring them on her radio show, how about that!
 Pretty nifty, right?